jchen9314/learn-data-engineering/data-lakehouse/dbx_de_associate_certi_prep.md

     |dbx admin|all objects in catalog and underlying filesystem|
     |Catalog owner|all objects in catalog|
     |Database owner|all objects in database|
+  - Data explorer lets you easily explore and manage permissions on databases and tables.
+    - Users can view schema details, preview sample data, and see table details and properties.
+    - Administrators can view and change owners, and admins and data object owners can grant and revoke permissions.
   - `ANY FILE` can not be granted in Data Explorer, have to run SQL command in editor
 - Unity catalog
   - centralized governance solution across all workspaces on cloud